 The chipmaker said last month that it may get an additional 50 billion yen of investment or financing from INCJ if more funds are needed.
 A group of companies including Toyota Motor Corp.
 (7203), Nissan Motor Co.
 (7201), Denso Corp.
 (6902), Keihin Corp.
 (7251), Panasonic Corp.
 (6752), Nikon Corp.
 (7731), Yaskawa Electric Corp.
 (6506) and Canon Inc. (7751) will also invest in Renesas, the company said then.

 Renesas plans to increase spending to develop more advanced microcontrollers used in cars and televisions, after demand fell for its system LSI chips, used for functions including processing TV images.
 The microcontroller business accounted for 43 percent of Renesas’s sales last fiscal year.

-Falling demand and prices for chips, along with a stronger yen, caused Tokyo-based Elpida Memory Inc. to file for bankruptcy protection in February before agreeing in July to be acquired by Boise, Idaho-based Micron Technology Inc. (MU)
+Falling demand and prices for chips, along with a stronger yen, caused Tokyo-based Elpida Memory Inc. to file for bankruptcy protection in February before agreeing in July to be acquired by Boise, Idaho-based Micron Technology Inc. (MU:US)